tablexi/eye-patch/README.md

 Note that SES support will only be provided if a necessary gem is installed on the system.

-`Eye::Patch` supports 2 different SES-backed gems:
+`Eye::Patch` supports 2 different SES-backed gems, and also the datadog gem:

-1. aws-ses
+1. aws-ses gem

 **Deprecated**: The `aws-sdk-ses` gem is recommended in place of aws-ses, as aws-ses hasn't been maintained in years.